MRYingLEE/Portfolio_GYM/README.md

 So we need performance and risk metrics built in, not only as STATE, but also as REWARD of RL environment.

 The action/reward space parts are modified from Bitcoin-Trader-RL (https://github.com/notadamking/Bitcoin-Trader-RL).
+Also, I use the same demo data.

 # In future